FirstLegoLeague/launcher/docs/userguide.md

 The next step is to import a schedule file or team list.
 Click the `Import` icon at the top right of the screen and drag `Schedule File` or `Team List` file as indicated.

-Note: `Import` is only available when the team list is empty.
+Note: `Import` is only available when the schedule or team list is empty.

 <img src="./images/tournament-import.png" style="width:75%">